TugboatQA/docs/content/starter-configs/code-snippets/memcache.md

 ```

-In your tugboat settings.php.
-Reference the memcache container in the servers section and set to the defaults.
+In your Tugboat Drupal `settings.php` add the reference to the memcache container with default options.
 ```
 // Memcache on Tugboat
 $settings['memcache']['servers'] = ['memcached:11211' => 'default'];